g-akca/euroleague-wiki/README.md

 - **Scripting:** JavaScript

 ## Prerequisites
 The project makes use of Flask, Python MySQL Connector and Bcrypt.
-Please make sure to install the necessary requirements by running these commands on a terminal:
+Please make sure to create a virtual environment and install the necessary requirements by running these commands on a terminal:
 ```
 # UNIX
 python3 -m venv .venv
 source .venv/bin/activate
-pip install Flask
-pip install mysql-connector-python
-pip install bcrypt
+pip install -r requirements.txt
 ```
 ```
 # WINDOWS
 py -m venv .venv
 .venv\Scripts\activate
-pip install Flask
-pip install mysql-connector-python
-pip install bcrypt
+pip install -r requirements.txt
 ```
 You should also have Python3, MySQL and preferably MySQL Workbench installed on your system.

 ## Installation Guide
 After installing the prerequisites, go through these steps one by one:

 1. Open MySQL and run the following command in order to find your MySQL secure file directory.
 ```
 SHOW VARIABLES LIKE "secure_file_priv"
 ```

 2. Download all the .csv files from the Drive link below and copy them into the directory you have found in the first step.

 - [Euroleague Wiki - Google Drive](https://drive.google.com/drive/folders/1zTKZ5-p6dJxQMiqAzx1hXLQBIRJp8dwe?usp=drive_link "Euroleague Wiki - Google Drive")